kingparra/hpfp/08_-_recursion/notes.rst

 ..
 Maybe it's called the "base case" because it forms the *basis* of any inductive reasoning steps
 .. describe in the recursive case.

 ..
+"Every proof by induction consists of two parts, the basis and the induction step." ~ Theory of Computation, Sipser, page 23, ch 0: Introduction, 0.4 Types of proof, proof by induction.

+..
 Base cases are instances of problems that can be solved without carrying out recursive calls.

 Base cases are where a functions output value can be obtained without